jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

 That's it!
 You're ready to start your actual development.
 If you do a lot of Django development, just dump all of the commands above into a fabfile and make creating a proper Django app a one step process.
-I have one which I'll upload to my github account later today.
+I have one which I'll upload to my GitHub account later today.
 If you have any questions or corrections, or think there's a tool/step I missed, feel free to email me at [jeff@jeffknupp.com](mailto:jeff@jeffknupp.com) or leave a comment below.
 [Follow me on Twitter](http://www.twitter.com/jeffknupp) to get all of the latest blog updates!